robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 * **Name**: This is the name of your Product Cloud that will appear in CIRRENT™ Cloud ID.
 This name will help you identify which Product Cloud you are provisioning a device into when you set up automated provisioning – or when you manually provision a device.

-* **Type**: To speed up configuration, choose the relevant cloud service you are configuring – including Azure, AWS or your private cloud.
+* **Type**: To speed up configuration, choose the relevant cloud service you are configuring – including Azure, or your private cloud.

 * **Credentials**: The username and password combination that you have set up to allow CIRRENT™ Cloud ID to communicate with your product cloud.
 Simply enter the combination as username:password, for example: johndoe:abcxyz123

 * **URL**: This is the web address of your Product Cloud.

 You have now added your Product Cloud to CIRRENT™ Cloud ID and can now provision devices binded to your Cloud ID account directly into your Product Cloud.

-* **Name:** This is the name of your Product Cloud that will appear in CIRRENT™ Cloud ID.
-This name will help you identify which Product Cloud you are provisioning a device into when you set up automated provisioning – or when you manually provision a device.

-* **Type:** To speed up configuration, choose the relevant cloud service you are configuring – including Azure, AWS or your private cloud.

-* **Credentials:** The username and password combination that you have set up to allow CIRRENT™ Cloud ID to communicate with your product cloud.
-Simply enter the combination as username:password, for example: johndoe:abcxyz123

-* **URL:** this is the web address of your Product Cloud.

-You have now added your Product Cloud to CIRRENT™ Cloud ID and can now provision devices registered with Cloud ID directly into your product cloud.

 Binding and provisioning devices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^